brianbader/eva_package/README.md

 * Add gpd return levels (profile likelihood and delta method)

-* Make sure likelihood density function is being referred to in all function
+* Make sure likelihood density function is being referred to in all functions

 * Add more examples and descriptions

 * Incorporate non-stationarity into the fitting and PB/ED tests

+* Make class objects for fits, and provide diagnostic plots